Anikett115/SpaceX-Falcon9-Landing-Prediction/README.md

 *Insight:* Higher payload masses are predominantly launched from CCAFS SLC 40, where successful landings are still achieved, demonstrating SpaceX’s growing capability to recover boosters under heavier loads.

 ---
+## Why SQL Was Used Separately

+SQL-based exploratory analysis is intentionally isolated in
+`03_sql_exploratory_data_analysis.ipynb` to demonstrate proficiency in relational querying, aggregation, and analytical reasoning directly at the database level.

+While Pandas is used in other notebooks for in-memory transformations, visualization, and machine learning workflows, SQL is leveraged here to showcase the ability to:
+- Perform exploratory analysis using production-style querying
+- Apply filtering, grouping, and aggregation at scale
+- Translate business questions into structured queries

+This separation reflects real-world data workflows, where exploratory insights are often derived directly from databases before downstream processing and modeling.

+---